jamesengleback/P450_Assay_Development/4_MoreIterations/readme.md

 ![Platelayout](20190618_Platelayout.png)

 I'm doing my serial diutions in a PCR plate that I have to hand (last time a deep well plate went badly, ended up pipetting up a lot of air).
 Each of the PCR plate wells needs 150 ul of substrate and buffer plus some dead volume so I'm doing 200 ul.
 The first wells are going to loose half their volume

+###### 30 mins later
+I did the above, which seemed to work, except I'm sure I mixed up some wells because I'm a stoopid.
+Whatever, I span the plate at ~ 4000 rpm for 3-4 mins and then took spectral traces of the used wells on the Pherastar FS, here's the [data](20190618_Assay1.CSV).